openeuler-mirror/PilotGo-plugin-MFD/README.en.md

 This project is developed based on BCC, so it requires the installation of the BCC environment.
 For detailed instructions, refer to the [documentation](https://github.com/iovisor/bcc/blob/master/INSTALL.md).
 Here, I will introduce how to configure the BCC environment on Ubuntu and OpenEuler.

-## Configuring BCC on Ubuntu
+## Ubuntu

 Generally, to use these features, you need a Linux kernel version of 4.1 or higher.
-You can check your kernel version with uname -r.
+You can check your kernel version with` uname -r`.

 <div align=center>
 <img src="./img/2.png" alt="内核配置" div-align="center"/>